It’s National Plan a Vacation Day! Here’s what I’ve got in the works…

 So I should start this post by saying, anyone who dares to share content such as this best be sitting at a wooden desk they can knock on, cause I think we all know that COVID is not afraid to turn this car around if we don’t buckle our seatbelts and stop punch-buggying each other in the back seat, am I right?

-As always, it’s entertaining to look pack on my plans and predictions for the previous year and see what actually panned out.
+As always, it’s entertaining to look back on my plans and predictions for the previous year and see what actually panned out.
 I’m sure it will be not a huge surprise that many of the rescheduled events I had expected to occur last year, were once again rescheduled to this year, with some abandoned entirely.
 Fingers crossed, 2022 will usher in without incident a rescheduled wedding, a bumped conference, a delayed bachelorette party, and three postponed retreats.

 But I’m excited too about all the newness that is occurring.
 Four (or more!) new countries.
 Two new states!
 My first liveaboard charter!
 A new festival!
 Other stuff!